How to teach functional academics to older children

 Teachers should assess each student's individual needs, developing a tailored approach to functional skills.
 Engaging students in activities that incorporate real-world scenarios—like sorting laundry or setting the table—not only fosters independence but also embeds these skills within their daily academic routine.

-Ultimately, a curriculum that weaves together functional and academic instruction paves the way for better preparation for life outside school.
+Ultimately, a curriculum that weaves together functional and academic instruction paves the way for better preparation for life outside school — and aligns naturally with the long-term goals laid out in a strong transition planning program.

 Involving Families in Functional Skills Education